+What is the carbs’ role in muscle building?
 When I first became acquainted with bodybuilding, the majority of bodybuilders commented on their high protein consumption as a means of acquiring a great deal of muscle mass.
-Little was said about a very important nutrient, the carbohydrate.
+Little was said about another important nutrient, the carbohydrate.

 For natural bodybuilders, carbohydrates are all the more important because you have to rely on the maximum efficiency of food for your energy production and muscle development rather than on steroids.
 This involves more critical balances of nutrients and their optimum utilization, two areas where carbohydrates play a preeminent role.

 The Carbs Role In Muscle Building – Energy